Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Introduction

-A standout question, then, is: besides the explicit Kasner solutions, are there any other solutions to Einstein's equations -- in particular ones with spatial dependence -- that are asymptotic to a metric of the form ${\bf g}_{Limiting}$ and thus exhibit monotonic-type Big Bang formation?
-In an influential paper \cite{KL}, the authors gave heuristic arguments suggesting that in the vacuum case in $1+3$ dimensions, solutions with asymptotics of the form ${\bf g}_{Limiting}$ should be \emph{non-generic} (in particular, unstable).
-In the subsequent work \cite{BKL}, still in the vacuum case in $1+3$ dimensions, it was suggested that ``generically'' (the meaning of ``generic'' was not rigorously defined), solutions that exhibit Big Bang formation ``should'' -- unlike the Kasner solutions -- be highly oscillatory in time as the singularity is approached.
+A standout question, then, is: besides the explicit Kasner solutions (which we describe in Sect.\,\ref{subsec:models}), are there \emph{any} other cosmological solutions to Einstein's equations -- in particular ones with spatial dependence -- that are asymptotic to a metric of the form ${\bf g}_{\textnormal{Limiting}}$ and thus exhibit monotonic-type Big Bang formation?
+In an influential paper \cite{KL}, the authors gave heuristic arguments suggesting that in $1+3$ dimensions, cosmological solutions that are asymptotic to a metric of the form ${\bf g}_{\textnormal{Limiting}}$ should be \emph{non-generic} (in particular, unstable).
+More precisely, their heuristics led them to deduce ``the absence of a real singularity in the general solution'' and that ``the general case of an arbitrary distribution of matter and gravitational field does not lead to the appearance of a singularity.''
+Roughly, the work \cite{KL} predicted that singularity formation along a spacelike hypersurface is unstable because singularities should form only for solutions such that one of the gravitational degrees of freedom is \underline{inactive}; see \cite[Equation~(3.20)]{KL}.
+In the subsequent work \cite{BKL}, a revised picture of singularities in cosmological solutions to Einstein's equations was proposed.
+Specifically, in \cite{BKL}, the authors used heuristic arguments to predict that ``there exists a general solution which exhibits a physical singularity with respect to time,'' even for the Einstein-vacuum equations in $1+3$ dimensions.
+In a more modern language, \cite{BKL} proposed that there are families of cosmological solutions that \textbf{i)} contain all gravitational degrees of freedom (e.g., $4$ functional degrees of freedom for the Einstein-vacuum equations in $1+3$ dimensions) and \textbf{ii)} exhibit Big Bang formation along a spacelike hypersurface.
+Moreover, the authors argued that ``generically'' (the meaning of ``generic'' was not rigorously defined), solutions that exhibit Big Bang formation ``should'' -- unlike the Kasner solutions -- be highly oscillatory in time as the singularity is approached.
 The alleged oscillatory behavior is sometimes referred to as the ``Mixmaster scenario,'' where the terminology goes back to Misner's important paper \cite{Mis} on oscillatory solutions with Bianchi IX symmetry.
-The oscillations are one of several features that have been conjectured to hold for ``most'' $1+3$-dimensional Einstein-vacuum solutions that have regions with incomplete timelike geodesics.
-This picture has come to be known, somewhat imprecisely, as the ``BKL'' conjecture.
-As of present, there is little rigorous\footnote{For a discussion of numerical work on singularity formation in Einstein's equations, see \cite{Ber} and the references therein.} evidence to support this scenario, aside from Ringstr\"{o}m's work \cite{Rin} on spatially homogeneous solutions.
-We also again highlight that, whatever one's interpretation of the BKL conjecture, the work \cite{DL} shows that some of its basic qualitative assertions are \emph{false} for Einstein-vacuum solutions corresponding to near-Kerr black hole initial data.
-For example, the Cauchy horizons in \cite{DL} are null, which is at odds with the BKL prediction that incompleteness should be tied to some kind of blowup along a spacelike hypersurface.
+The oscillations are one of several features that have been conjectured to hold for ``most'' cosmological $1+3$-dimensional Einstein-vacuum solutions that have incomplete timelike geodesics.
+This picture has come to be known, somewhat imprecisely, as the ``BKL conjecture.''